 Prof. P. Constantinescu-Iasi, Minister of Propaganda, interviewed by the “Victoria” correspondent, said that public opinion was satisfied that all war criminals responsible for Rumania’s disaster have now been committed for trial.
 It was the duty of all conscientious citizens to condemn those responsible for the horrors committed, the massacres of hundreds of thousands of innocent civilians, and the ruin of provinces.
 By expressing their desire for the severe punishment of war criminals, the people of Rumania must dissociate themselves from the Fascist criminals.

 The authorities insisted that the 44 meetings organised by the Patriotic Union in Bucharest indicated that “Thousands of civilians, representing all social strata, showed their hostility towards those who committed the basest brutalities and atrocities, and demanded their punishment.”
-There was, said Minister Prof. Vladescu-Racoasa, “no excuse for war criminals wearing uniforms and attempting to plead that they only carried out orders, because military regulations forbid looting and murder.”
+There was, said Minister Prof. Vlădescu-Răcoasa, “no excuse for war criminals wearing uniforms and attempting to plead that they only carried out orders, because military regulations forbid looting and murder.”
 Here, indeed, the Romanians anticipated the Nuremberg defence and its dismissal by the tribunal.

 Nevertheless, the broadcasts were overall highly misleading.
 The fact is that the Bucharest Tribunal sentenced a mere 187 people.
 Of those, 48 were sentenced to death but only four were actually executed, with the rest being commuted to hard labour or sentenced in absentia.
 In the Cluj Tribunal, the sentences were harsher, a fact which reflected the region’s occupation by the Hungarians.
 As Michael Shafir notes, the claim that the Hungarians and not the Romanians were responsible for the Holocaust, a position which dominated communist-era historiography, derives from the period of the trials.
 Still, as early as 1950, many war criminals were released and joined the RCP.
 The Jews were depicted as victims of the Germans and the Hungarians and the returnees were denied justice.
 Indeed, RCP Secretary Vasile Luca stated in October 1945 that “There are almost no deportees left in misery.
 They have become multimillionaires.”